Space Filling Curves is All You Need: Communication-Avoiding Matrix Multiplication Made Simple: SFC-based Communication-Avoiding GEMM

 \subsection{2.5D Communication-Avoiding GEMM Algorithm}

-In a distributed memory setup, the 2.5D Communication-Avoiding GEMM algorithm~\cite{solomonik2011communication, georganas2012communication} is an extension of classic 2D algorithms (like Cannon's or SUMMA) designed to reduce communication costs by utilizing available extra memory to replicate data.

-For the matrix multiplication $C = A \times B$, where matrices are of size $n \times n$, the $P$ processors are organized into a 3D logical grid of size $\sqrt{P/c} \times \sqrt{P/c} \times c$, where $c$ is the replication factor ($1 \le c \le P^{1/3}$).
+In a distributed memory setup, the 2.5D Communication-Avoiding GEMM algorithm~\cite{mccoll1999memory,solomonik2011communication, georganas2012communication} is an extension of classic 2D algorithms (Cannon's~\cite{mccoll1999memory}/SUMMA~\cite{van1997summa}) designed to reduce communication costs by utilizing extra memory to replicate data.
+For the matrix multiplication $C = A \times B$ ($n \times n$ square matrices), the $P$ processors are organized into a 3D grid of size $\sqrt{P/c} \times \sqrt{P/c} \times c$, where $c$ is the replication factor ($1 \le c \le P^{1/3}$).
 The input matrices are replicated, with one copy of $C$ distributed across each of the $c$ layers of the processor grid.
-Each layer performs a $1/c$ fraction of the total work (sum of outer products) independently by having each layer of processors working effectively on $A$ and $B$ panels with logical inner-product dimension $K/c$.
+Each layer performs a $1/c$ fraction of the total work independently by working effectively on distinct $A$ and $B$ panels with logical inner-product dimension $K/c$.
 A final reduction step is performed across the $c$ layers to aggregate partial results into the final matrix $C$.

-The 2.5D algorithm achieves the following communication costs per processor for bandwidth $W$ (words moved), latency $L$ (number of messages) and memory usage $M$: $W = O\left( \frac{n^2}{\sqrt{cP}} \right)$, $L = O\left( \sqrt{\frac{P}{c^3}} + \log c \right)$ and $M = O\left( \frac{cn^2}{P} \right)$.
+The 2.5D algorithm achieves the following communication costs per processor for bandwidth $W$ (words moved), latency $L$ (number of messages) and memory usage $M$: $W = O(n^2/\sqrt{cP})$, $L = O(\sqrt{P/c^3} + \log c)$ and $M = O(cn^2/P)$.
 When $c=1$, the algorithm matches the 2D lower bound.
-As $c$ increases toward $P^{1/3}$, the bandwidth cost is reduced by a factor of $\sqrt{c}$, effectively trading surplus memory for reduced communication volume on the critical path.
-For the rest of the paper and since we are considering the use-case of shared-memory parallel matrix multiplication, we are focusing on the lower bounds in communication pertaining in number of words moved.
-The number of messages is proportional to the number of words, since in the shared memory systems the ``message" size equals to the cache-line size.
-Therefore, an algorithm minimizing the number of words moved on the critical path minimizes simultaneously the number of messages/cache-lines moved across the memory hierarchy.
+As $c$ increases toward $P^{1/3}$, the bandwidth cost is reduced by a factor of $\sqrt{c}$, trading surplus memory for reduced communication volume on the critical path.
+For the rest of the paper and since we consider shared-memory parallel GEMM, we focus on the lower bounds in communication pertaining to the number of words.
+The number of messages is proportional to the number of words: in shared-memory systems the ``message" size equals to the cache-line size.
+Therefore, an algorithm minimizing the words on the critical path minimizes simultaneously the number of messages/cache-lines moved across the memory hierarchy.